Minerva Studio - stock.adobe.com

-When Delooze joined Nationwide, about 90% of its IT capability was outsourced to system integrators and technology providers.
+When Delooze joined Nationwide, about 90% of its IT capability was outsourced to systems integrators and technology providers.
 He has used his digital transformation programme to break the society’s reliance on outsourcing and build an in-house engineering function.
 IT capability is now almost 50% in-house.

 “That was all about getting technology onto the board agenda,” he says.
-“And then I got to a place where I was pushing really hard on how do we bring the run and change organisations together.
+“And then I got to a place where I was pushing really hard on how to bring the run and change organisations together.
 They were not part of my world as CTO, but actually – to do what we wanted to do – we needed to start moving forward [with further change].”

 As Delooze was going through this thought process, Patrick Eltridge joined Nationwide from RBS as chief operating officer.
 Both men subsequently spent a great deal of time talking about agile ways of working and lean principles, and how the organisation could build a pipeline of business-focused work that would flow through to its IT teams.

 The fact that both individuals were focused on achieving the same kind of transformation was critical.
 Eltridge knew the society would need a dedicated CIO to reach its destination – and he asked Delooze to step up and bring the run and change functions together.
-He became CIO in December 2019 and began thinking about digitally enabled business transformation.
+Delooze became CIO in December 2019 and began thinking about digitally enabled business transformation.

 “It was just too good an opportunity to pass up,” says Delooze.
-“So let’s go really hard at some of the things that we want to achieve.
+“So [I thought] let’s go really hard at some of the things that we want to achieve.
 Let’s accelerate our move to the cloud and move as fast as we can.
 Let’s change the culture of the team and actually create an ability for us to experiment around new ways of working and doing things differently.”

 Delooze’s role as CIO has been to bring together the different parts of what were previously separate IT functions for change, run and technology.
 He says the journey they’ve been on for the past 18 months is about breaking down the walls that separated those functions and bringing them together as one unified team, known as Nationwide Technology.

 “Now we’ve created cross-functional teams, the flow of work between those teams is orders of magnitude greater.
-We are now starting to see the benefits of that come through and we are seeing greater flow of work, but we are also getting better accuracy because people are talking to each other.
+We are now starting to see the benefits of that come through and we are seeing a greater flow of work, but we are also getting better accuracy because people are talking to each other.
 So the quality of what we do is improving.”

 Delooze is one of 20 digital leaders highlighted in a report by digital transformation consultancy Contino and Tech London Advocates, the UK’s largest independent tech network.
 The report suggests successful transformation requires three key elements – a clear vision, solid alignment of technology with business, and an effort to bring staff on the journey.